mokainzi/R/README.md

 # R

-This repo is for all R-related stuff.
+This repo is for R related stuff.